brhat/data-compressor-tests.old/README.md

 First, the data-compressor is built for the platform specified via the first argument.
 The second argument specifies IO_SIZE_BITS.

-After compilation, testdata (contained in the data-compressor repository) is compressend and decompressed with the following methods:
+After compilation, testdata (contained in the data-compressor repository) is compressed and decompressed with the following methods:
 - dega
 - lzmh
 - copy